msgoat/iac-tf-az-cloudtrain-modules/modules/container/aks/addon/azure-storage-classes/README.md

 Adds Azure specific Kubernetes storage classes to the given AKS cluster which provide Kubernetes persistent volumes using server-side encryption with customer-managed keys (CMK).

-Creates a dedicated Azure Key Vault Key and an Azure Disk Encryption Set referencing the dedicated CMK.
+Uses the Azure Disk Encryption Set attached to the given AKS cluster to encrypt the dynamically provisioned persitent volumes.

 The following storage classes are added: